alexandresanlim/dotnet-slack-exception-log-send/README.md

 ## Getting Start

+### Prepare your slack channel to receive the exceptions

 1 - Install this [Nuget Package](https://www.nuget.org/packages/Slack.Exception.Send)

 2 - Install and add a new configuration Incoming WebHooks Slack App: